rudyberends/homebridge-loxone-proxy/README.md

 Filters allow you to select what to expose to HomeKit.

 #### Moodswitches
 When enabled, all LightControllerV2 moods are mapped to a homekit switch.
 All Switches from  the same LightController will be grouped together.
+In homeKit this works as a radio switch, so only one switch (mood) can be active at the same time.
+Mixing moods is not possible.

 #### Exclusions
 To exclude Itemtypes from being mapped, they can be added to the Exclussions section in the config.
 Use a comma-seperated list for multiple ItemTypes.